Securing the Docker Ecosystem: Part 1: Strategies to Secure the Docker Daemon

 The Docker daemon mostly runs with root privileges (the experimental rootless mode that is now available in the latest versions is discussed later in this article).
 If an attacker, either positioned in a container or on the host, gets access to the Docker daemon, they can abuse it to escalate their privileges and quickly take full control of the host system.

-In the most common configuration, the UNIX users of the group called “docker” can use the Daemon.
+In the most common configuration, the UNIX users of the group called “docker” can use the daemon.
 Allowing someone into the “docker” group is equivalent to giving them root access to the underlying operating system.
 Therefore, you should carefully review the members of the docker group and remove any untrusted users.

 Run the below command to print and review the group’s participants in the host.